Booligoosh/codetheweb.blog/_posts/2018-02-25-javascript-variables.md

 Now, we can alert `85` without even changing the line where it says `alert`!
 This might seem weird now, but variables are one of the core parts of JavaScript and will come in handy more as you write more complicated code.

 ## Types of variables
 In JavaScript, there are different variable *types*.
 This is because it needs to know what type of data we are giving the variable, because, well, computers are dumber than you are.
-Note that **you can change a variable to a different type after it has been declared, it doesn't need to stay as the same type.** Here are some of the basic data types in JavaScript:
+Note that **you can change a variable to a different type after it has been declared, it doesn't need to stay the same type.** Here are some of the basic data types in JavaScript:

 ### Strings
 A *string* is another way of saying some text.
-We have to surround it in quotes, because otherwise it would be considered a variable.
+We have to surround it in quotes because otherwise it would be considered a variable.
 Here is an example:
 ```javascript
 var x = "I am a string!";
 ```